LaunchMenu/LaunchMenu/docs/Planning.md

         * 1 type per file
         * Keep types close to where they are needed, preferably in a '_types' folder.
         * All types exported from files.
-        * Have an index file which imports all types, classes, functions and exports them again
+        * Have an index file which imports all types, classes, functions and exports them again.
     * VSCode workspace?
     * Use prettier for automatic formatting
     * Attempt to keep things OOP